SCKelemen/cpkg/README.md

 * **Semver**: dependencies are versioned with semantic version tags.
 * **Build-agnostic**: cpkg resolves and lays out source; your build system compiles it.
 * **Submodule-native**: cpkg wraps git submodules to keep repos clean and reviewable.
+* **Incremental adoption**: Use arbitrary subdirectories from any repo without upstream changes.
+* **Version flexibility**: Different subdirectories can use different versions from the same repo.

 ## Installation